asynchroza/rds-prcs-ts/docs/IMPLEMENTATION.md

 - The node process is fed a configuration file with all available consumers
     - Consumer IDs will be `host:port`
-- After a message is received on the channel, assign a new ID to the message, distribute to next consumer in queue.
+- After a message is received on the channel, assign an ID to the message, distribute to next consumer in queue.
 - Message is delivered over a connection using the [custom protocol](#custom-protocol)